flyingSpagetiMonstr/PRNG/readme.md

 ---

-There is an explanation on mechanisms of [previous versions](#encapsuled).
+There is an explanation on mechanisms of [previous versions](#encapsuled), but the approaches and thoughts are constantly evolving.

 Detailed changes and corresponding explanations across different branches/versions can be found in `log.md`.

 # Efficiency and Randomness

-Still under develop/optimizing.
+Still under develop/improvement.

 Space cost: several bits.

-Time cost: able to generate one million bits in several milliseconds now, and still passing NIST and dieharder tests.
+Time cost: able to generate one million bits in several milliseconds, still passing NIST and TestU01 Crush and ...

 # Active Branches